Skip to content

 Reconciliation

 JobReconciler is responsible for syncing persisted state with the scheduler.
+Its main loop is:

 1. Load active jobs for a cluster.

-2. Batch-query the scheduler backend.
+2. Batch-query the scheduler (via the Cluster's Transport).

 3. Compare cached state with reported state.